naqiba6534/naqiba6534/README.md

 - 👀 I’m interested in c++ language.
 - 🌱 I’m currently doing undergraduate in software engineering.
 - 💞️ I’m looking to collaborate on i dont know yet.
-- 📫 How to reach me email.
+- 📫 Reach me through email.
 - 😄 Pronouns: her
-- ⚡ Fun fact: i love kpop and kdramas .
+- ⚡ Fun fact: i love kpop and kdramas.

 <!---
 naqiba6534/naqiba6534 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.